rebay1982/pysecworks/README.md

 ## Get The project running
 `flash run` at the root.

+## Docker

+### Building the Image

+You can build the image using the following command on Linux.
+`sudo docker build -t pysecworks:latest .`

+### Running the Image

+This runs the application on port 5000.
+`sudo docker run --name pysecworks --network host -d --rm pysecworks:latest`

+You can specify the port by passing in a PORT environment variable.
+For example, running on port `8000` would look like this:
+`sudo docker run --name pysecworks --network host -d -e PORT=8000 --rm pysecworks:latest`

 ## Operating Manual
 ### Retrieve a token for the API
 `curl -u <user>:<password> -XPOST "http://<ip>:<port>/graphql/tokens"`